-Can Aventus beat both the bears and the touts?
+Can Aventus beat the bears and make a turnaround?

 Going back to its ticketing operations, the idea is that each ticket exists as an encrypted file on the blockchain, meaning it cannot be forged and that it is easy to keep track of who holds it and whether it has changed hands.
 This means people can control the prices more easily.
 The system was used for some tickets for the 2018 FIFA World Cup in Russia.

 As far as the AVT token goes, it can be bought, sold and traded on exchanges.
 AVT holders have the ability to both propose and vote on changes to the system.
 The token is also used for transaction fees on the network, as well as being used as a staking fee for anyone wanting to serve as a node on the network, helping the system operate in return for payment in the form of AVT.

 Aventus was founded in 2017 by British crypto entrepreneurs Annika Monari and Alan Vey.
 Vey still serves as chairperson of the network, supported by a team of 14 employees.

 It is time to take a look at the Aventus price history.
 While past performance is not an indicator of future results, knowing how the token has behaved in the past can give us some context when it comes to both making and interpreting an Aventus price prediction.